While selecting your Betta fish pet should be based on personal tastes, the Crowntail betta fish is a popular choice, and for several reasons.

 Betta fish are an easy species to keep.
 That makes them beginner-friendly and explains the popularity of Betta fish in general.

-Betta fish are aggressive, though.
+They are aggressive, though.
 You will find the level of care increases if you have more than one Crowntail.
-Tanks must accommodate their behavior and needs in regards to stress.
+Tanks must accommodate their behavior and needs in regard to stress.
 Tankmates must be selected carefully, and constant monitoring is required to avoid potential incompatibilities.

 Are Crowntail less aggressive than other Betta fish?

 Some sources indicate that they are less aggressive.
 Others state that Crowntail can be more aggressive.
 We feel that, like most Betta fish, you should err on the side of caution when establishing a community aquarium.

 Each fish is different, and one Crowntail may be more or less aggressive than another.
 Betta fish behavior is well documented and studied, but little factual information exists that compares aggressive tendencies between variations.

 The days of keeping Betta fish in a bowl are over (they never should have happened).
 We say the best tank for a betta fish is a 5-gallon aquarium for a single Crowntail – this provides the happiest healthiest fish.